General Information

 Honmaru, Ninomaru, Sannomaru

-Honmaru is where the master of the castle is to plan a strategy.
+The Honmaru was where the lord of the castle planned military strategy.

 Takenomaru